 Starting and running a guesthouse or bed and breakfast in an idyllic location is a dream that many people share.
 It is seen as an attractive alternative to corporate jobs because it is considered to be less stressful, less structured, and more peaceful.
 However, it is as carefree as it seems.
 This article looks at three tips to help you start and run a successful guesthouse or B&B.

-In this article, the experts at Pty Company Registration, a local fast-tracked company registration company, touches on all the must-have documentation you need to start a successful cleaning company in South Africa that’s legally registered and eligible to apply for Tenders – whether you’re aiming for private, commercial or government contracts.
-To simplify the list of South African cleaning company documents you need, we’ve broken this post into two sections – Section 1: General Documentation every South African business needs, and Section 2: Documentation South African cleaning companies need for contracts.
+In this article, the experts at Pty Company Registration touch on all the must-have documentation you need to start a successful cleaning company in South Africa that’s legally registered and eligible to apply for Tenders – whether you’re aiming for private, commercial or government contracts.
+To simplify the list, we’ve broken this article into two sections – Section 1: General Documentation every South African business needs, and Section 2: Documentation South African cleaning companies need for contracts.

 Want to know how to start a construction company in South Africa and more specifically what documentation you need for construction tenders and contracts?
 This article helps you identify the documents you need and where to get them, whether you're an informal business wanting to step it up a notch (by employing staff and applying for RFQs, tenders, and contracts) or an entrepreneur looking to start a new construction company in South Africa.